Have you been to a tea ceremony and experienced the “way of tea''?

 Kei – Respect

 Sei – Purity

 Jyaku – TranquilityJyaku (“tranquility”) can only be experienced when one is in harmony with their surroundings, respects those they are in connection with, and is pure in thought and intention.
 Jyaku is not a state to achieve, but a moment to briefly experience.
-The Way of Tea gives both the host and guest the opportunity to experience a moment of Jyaku, tranquility.
+The Way of Tea allows both the host and guest to experience a moment of jyaku, tranquility.

 Each person has a different experience as to what will bring them to a tranquil state -- it’s very personal.
 Nick thinks that if people can hear the sound of the water and feel the touch of a bamboo ladle if they are present enough, they will have little touches of tranquility.

 Roughly translated, zanshin in the context of combat means ‘situational awareness’.
 It is often described as a related state of heightened awareness.
 For Randy, zanshin was one of the most powerful phrases when he was doing martial arts

 In the context of “the way of tea”, it would translate to “lingering heart” or “remaining mind”, where the host aims to generate a seamless flow of one movement into the next while preparing a bowl of matcha.
 In short, zanshin is the practice of paying great attention to detail through the awareness of breathing, movement, and body posture; in combat, it is the observation of your opponent.